 BSN Students Selected for Fellowship Program

-Two Jefferson School of Nursing students have been selected to participate in the initial cohort of the Carpenter Community Nursing Fellowship.
+Two Jefferson College of Nursing students have been selected to participate in the initial cohort of the Carpenter Community Nursing Fellowship.
 Slade Bracey and Lauren Wynne, both students in the prelicensure BSN program, were among the 17 regional students selected out of 70 applicants to the fellowship program.

 The Carpenter Community Nursing Fellowship is an introductory and competitive fellowship program in community-based and public health nursing for current and recently graduated nursing students of all levels.
 The program is supported by a grant from the E. Rhodes and Leona B. Carpenter Foundation.